-The ability to move freely, both geographically and bodily (although the former is at real risk at the moment) opens up experiences you never thought possible and this is all part of the rationale behind this site (not to mention all the free information on this site).
+The ability to move freely, both geographically and bodily opens up experiences you never thought possible and this is all part of the rationale behind this site (not to mention all the free information on this site).
 Indeed the picture above is from Cape Levique in the Kimberly in Australia after the end of a 11 000Km cycling trip from Melbourne.

 The human body is an extraordinary tool.
 We can adapt to fill almost any niche, but this ability to adapt has a trade-off and that is we are adapting to the demands of modern day life, which are way out of sync with our evolved biomechanics.
 We are paying the price with chronic injury and pain.

 I focus on first improving posture then working on gait mechanics to help people move more efficiently and therefore placing less stress and strain on their bodies.
-I have bee practicing this way of doing things for the last few years in Cairns, Australia, and will continue in the UK, and hopefully back in Cairns too in the future.
+I have bee practicing this way of doing things for the last few years in Cairns, Australia, and will continue to do so, wherever in the world life takes me.